silicium14/peertube_index/README.md

 - Video title truncated if too long
 - Thumbnails placeholder during loading OR pagination
 - Respect `/robots.txt`?
-- Handle instance timezone it such a thing exists?
+- Handle instance timezone if such a thing exists?
 - Monitor invalid document errors by instance version to ensure that our validation still works correctly for new versions
 - Seed status storage with known instance hosts list
 - Scan loop optimization: check node compatibility with Nodeinfo